-I pose rigged characters, set Keyframes, adjust Animation Curves, Move objects around for Keying on new Frames, move my view and cameras around a lot or play back the animations to be able to check and revise them, among others.
+I pose rigged characters, set Keyframes, adjust Animation Curves, Move objects around for Keying on new Frames, move my view and cameras around a lot, or play back the animations to be able to check and revise them.

-All of these processes have one thing in common: I am actively tweaking things inside my Software and expect an immediate result.
+All of these processes have one thing in common: I am actively tweaking things inside my Software and expect immediate visual feedback.

 I don’t push a button and wait for 2 minutes while walking around the office, no, I expect the Viewport or Menus or other User Interface Elements in my Software to update right away.

-Think of Rendering, Simulation, Texture Baking or Encoding to name a few.
-These would be Processes where you don’t actively interact with the Computer, but mainly let it run its tasks on its own until it is finished.
+Think of Rendering, Simulation, Texture Baking, or Encoding to name a few.
+These are Processes where you don’t actively interact with the Computer, but mainly let it run its tasks on its own until it is finished.